Edris Rice-Wray Carson

-Edris Roushan Rice-Wray (January 21, 1904 in Newark, Essex County, New Jersey, United States – February 19, 1990 in San Andres Cholula, Puebla, Mexico), was a pioneer in medical research who helped to prove the worth of the oral contraceptive pill.
-Her work on the birth control injection pill is especially notable as medical research was influential in the creation of the birth control pill.
-Rice-Way headed a large scale, clinical trial of the first birth control pill in the late 1950s in Puerto Rico.
+Edris Roushan Rice-Wray (January 21, 1904 – February 19, 1990) was an American pioneer in medical research who was influential in studying the oral contraceptive pill.
+Rice-Way headed a large-scale clinical trial of the first birth control pill in the late 1950s in Puerto Rico.

-Education
+Background and education

-Rice-Wray attended Vassar College Degree where she specialized in public health.
+She was born in New York City, New York.
+Rice-Wray attended Vassar College, where she specialized in public health, and graduated in 1927.
 She also attended Cornell University where she was a member of the Alpha Phi sorority.
-She received the award of sesquicentennial from "knowledge, wisdom and courage of service"' at the University of Michigan in 1967.
+She received the Sesquicentennial Award for "knowledge, wisdom and courage of service" from the University of Michigan in 1967.

 Medical experience

-Rice-Wray worked as a doctor at Northwestern University, and had a long career working for the advancement of public health.
-She was a faculty member of the Puerto Rico Medical School and medical director of the Puerto Rico Family Planning Association.
-It was there that she headed the first large scale clinical trials working for over 17 years until the UN (United Nations) called her to work in Mexico.
-In 1959 she founded Mexico's first family planning clinic in Mexico City.
+Rice-Wray worked as a doctor at Northwestern University and had a long career working for the advancement of public health.
+She went to Puerto Rico in 1948 and was a faculty member of the Puerto Rico Medical School and medical director of the Puerto Rico Family Planning Association.
+It was there that she headed the first large-scale clinical trials working for over 17 years until the United Nations called her to work in Mexico.